trailblazer/reform/README.md

 Reform provides the following `ActiveRecord` specific features.
 They're mixed in automatically in a Rails/AR setup.

  * Uniqueness validations.
 Use `validates_uniqueness_of` in your form.
- * Calling `Form#save` will explicitely call `save` on your model (added in 0.2.1) which will usually trigger a database insertion or update.

 As mentioned in the [Rails Integration](https://github.com/apotonick/reform#rails-integration) section some Rails 4 setups do not properly load.